snowdriftcoop/snowdrift/BUILD.md

     nix-env -i -f shell.nix

+### Void Linux
+GHC 7.8.4 depends on the existence of libtinfo.so.5, which is bundled into libncurses.
+Symlinking libtinfo to libncurses should fix any errors related to libtinfo:

+`cd /usr/lib; sudo ln -s libncurses.so.5.9 libtinfo.so.5`

 #### Building Snowdrift and GHC with NixOS

 Stack can fetch and build the required version of GHC, but this